 For one month each year, for 25 years, she and her husband served as dental volunteers in Christian missions in the Philippines and numerous South American, Central American, and Caribbean countries.
 They assisted in the establishment of a dental clinic in the mountains of Guatemala and a medical-dental clinic for the people near Port-au-Prince, Haiti.
 In recent years she volunteered at Pratt Regional Medical Center.

-Page 2 of 2 - Her interest in Pratt County history resulted in the publication of five books, an anthology, a monthly column in the Pratt Tribune on that subject, and 20 years of volunteer service to the Pratt County Historical Society.
+Her interest in Pratt County history resulted in the publication of five books, an anthology, a monthly column in the Pratt Tribune on that subject, and 20 years of volunteer service to the Pratt County Historical Society.

 Her hobbies of crewel embroidery, reading, and flower gardening filled many pleasant hours.